 Among the tasks to the chairman of the board of directors is to chairman the board and coordinate with the committees.
 Among the duties of the board of directors is to regularly attend meetings.
 Everyone must prioritize the interest of shareholders and stakeholders.
-The chairman of the board must chair the meetings in a way that ensures hearing all discussions and encourages active participation from members for the benefit of the company and shareholders.
-The leadership responsibility of the company rests with the board of Directors in terms of making important and effective decisions that contribute to raising the value of the company in a profitable and steady manner.
+The board is committed to carrying out its duties in accordance with the applicable laws, internal regulations, and company policies, in addition to the bylaws that define the principles on which the board's operations, meetings, and membership are based.
+The chairman of the board must chair the meetings in a way that ensures hearing all discussions and encourages active participation from members for the benefit of the shareholders.The company and leadership responsibility of the company rests with the board of Directors in terms of making important and effective decisions that contribute to raising the value of the company in a profitable and steady manner.
 And permanent monitoring of the company's performance.